h-albert-lee/llmstream/README.md

 - **Admin API**:
   - Manage models and server mappings dynamically via REST endpoints.
 - **Real-Time Metrics Integration**:
   - Collects metrics from `/metrics` endpoints exposed by vLLM servers for intelligent load balancing.
+"Real-time metrics" Strategy dynamically selects servers using Weighted Round Robin based on real-time metrics such as GPU cache usage and the number of waiting requests.
+This ensures balanced load distribution and adapts to changing server conditions.

 ---